-Literary lovers can walk in the footsteps of one of the most celebrated authors of the 19th Century.
+Literary lovers can walk in the footsteps of one of the most celebrated authors of the 19th century.

 French author and poet Victor Hugo spent 15 years in exile in Guernsey from 1855 and the island provided the inspiration for many of his fine works, including Les Miserables and Toilers of the Sea.

-Hugo's writing room, the Crystal Room, is at the top of the eclectic house and has panoramic views across the ever-changing capital St Peter Port, out to sea and across to his homeland, France.
+His writing room, the Crystal Room, is at the top of the eclectic house and has panoramic views across the ever-changing capital St Peter Port, out to sea and across to his homeland, France.

 But it isn't just his unique home in the heart of the island where you can walk the paths of one of the most controversial and fascinating writers of his time.

 Take a dip where he swam in the clear waters of Havelet Bay, walk his favourite coastal path to Fermain Bay or take a stroll down to one of the island's prettiest bays Moulin Huet.
 Walk out to the exposed headland at Pleinmont with breath-taking views across to the Hanois Lighthouse and continue on up the length of the west coast to Port Soif, a favourite stretch of the island's coastline which provided inspiration for the writer.

 It is not hard to see why Hugo was captivated by the islands.